What to expect at Prince Philip’s funeral

 Throughout the procession, members of regiments and corps connected to the late prince will be present, reflecting the World War II veteran’s admiration for the military.

 Per palace custom, members of the royal family will enter the chapel in a preordained order.
-Inside, Philip’s many medals and decorations will be laid out on cushions at the alter, according to the BBC.
+Inside, Philip’s many medals and decorations will be laid out on cushions at the altar, according to the BBC.

 Afterward

 Britain’s current eight-day mourning period will conclude the day of the funeral.
-Flags, however, will continue to fly at half-mast until the day after the funeral.
+Flags, however, will continue to fly at half-staff until the day after the funeral.

-The royal family will next enter another to weeks of mourning.
-During this time they will continue to attend functions, often while wearing black mourning bands, the BBC reported.
+The royal family will next enter another two weeks of mourning.
+During this time, they will continue to attend functions, often while wearing black mourning bands, the BBC reported.

-The palace has requested that mourners not gather to publicly pay their respects in lieu of the pandemic.
-Crowds laying flowerings and taking photos outside Buckingham Palace and Windsor Palace, nonetheless, are expected to continue.
+The palace has requested that mourners not gather to publicly pay their respects because of the pandemic.
+Crowds laying flowers and taking photos outside Buckingham Palace and Windsor Palace are nonetheless expected to continue.